PostgREST/postgrest-docs/auth.rst

   jwt-secret = "{ \"alg\":\"RS256\", … }"

-To generate such a public/private keypair use a utility like `latchset/jose <https://github.com/latchset/jose>`_.
+To generate such a public/private key pair use a utility like `latchset/jose <https://github.com/latchset/jose>`_.

 .. code-block:: bash